A Favorite Family Recipe

 - 2/3 cup finely ground breadcrumbs

-- 2 Tbsp finely chopped pickled or fresh jalapeños
+- 2 tablespoons finely chopped pickled or fresh jalapeños, seeds discarded

 - Flour for dusting (1/2 to 1 cup)

 Add cumin seeds, peppercorns, and coriander to a heavy medium skillet.
 Cook over medium heat, stirring, until fragrant and lightly toasted, about 8 minutes.
 Let cool a few minutes.

 Grind spices in a blender or spice grinder (can use a coffee grinder that has been cleaned by grinding raw rice) until finely ground.
 Transfer to a small bowl, stir in sugar and salt.